Red Storm Entertainment: History

 Released in 2001, Ghost Recon won multiple "Game of the Year" awards.
 The Xbox version also marked the first time Red Storm Entertainment ventured into in-house console development and was the first Xbox Live title to take advantage of the possibilities of console multiplayer.
 Follow-up add-ons like Island Thunder continued to expand the world of the Ghosts, while Red Storm itself grew and moved offices to a new location in Morrisville, North Carolina.
 By 2003, Ubisoft was ready to consolidate its North Carolina operations.
 Ubisoft's other area studio, Sinister Games in downtown Raleigh, was integrated into Red Storm, with the central base of operations remaining at the Morrisville location.

 In 2004, Red Storm released Ghost Recon 2, the follow-up to the original game, designed by now lead designer Christian Allen.
 Released on Xbox, it signaled the company's transition to primarily console development.
 It produced an add-on, Summit Strike, in 2005, as well as downloadable content.
 Red Storm has also developed the multiplayer aspects of both iterations of the Ghost Recon Advanced Warfighter series.
 It won the BAFTA's Game of the Year and Best Technical Achievement awards in 2006.

 In December 2008, Red Storm acquired the lease for the CentreGreen One building in Cary, which had previously been occupied by Qualcomm until earlier that year.
 Red Storm subsequently moved to CentreGreen One in May 2009, relocating from its previous offices on Gateway Centre in Morrisville.

 Red Storm continued development on Tom Clancy games such as Ghost Recon: Future Soldier (2012) and The Division (2016), while co-operating with Ubisoft Montreal on the Far Cry franchise.

-In 2016, Red Storm released their first virtual reality game, Werewolves Within, followed by a May 2017 release of another, Star Trek: Bridge Crew.
+In 2016, Red Storm released their first virtual reality (VR) game, Werewolves Within, followed by a May 2017 release of another, Star Trek: Bridge Crew.

 In May 2018, Red Storm acquired the Weston Office Campus (located on Weston Parkway in Cary), which it planned to move to after renovations and co-occupy with Ubisoft's NCSA Customer Relationship Center.

+In September 2020, Ubisoft announced that Red Storm was developing a VR game in the Tom Clancy's Splinter Cell series, but the game was cancelled in July 2022.
+In May 2021, it was announced that Red Storm was working on a free-to-play spinoff of The Division, called Tom Clancy's The Division Heartland.
+However, after multiple delays and public play testing, Ubisoft cancelled the game in May 2024.
+Ubisoft subsequently laid off 45 employees between the company's San Francisco and Cary offices in August.